Open Accessibility Menu

 Treating Enlarged Prostate and Trouble Urinating at ECRMC

 As men age, it's common for their prostate gland to continue growing, causing a condition called enlarged prostate or benign prostatic hyperplasia (BPH).
 Doctors are still researching the cause of BPH.
-Unfortunately, the enlarged prostate often ends up crowding and closing the tube that moves urine out of your bladder.
+Unfortunately, the enlarged prostate often crowds and closes the tube that moves urine out of the bladder.
 This results in a slow urine flow and even more frequent trips to the bathroom.

-Many men can live with the inconvenience of visiting the restroom more often, especially in their 50s.
+Like most men, you can probably tolerate the inconvenience of visiting the restroom more often, especially in your 50s.
 A single middle-of-the-night bathroom break may not feel overly troublesome.
-However, over time, most men experience more nighttime trips to relieve their bladder.
-In addition, other more serious symptoms may develop.
+However, over time, you may take two or more nighttime trips to relieve your bladder.
+In addition, other more serious symptoms can develop.

-Start out by talking to your primary care doctor.
-They may may refer you to an Imperial Valley urology expert.
-Together, you and your urologist can explore various treatment options to treat your current symptoms — and avoid complications that may affect your kidney or bladder health.
+If you're experiencing BPH symptoms, start out by talking to your primary care doctor.
+They may refer you to an Imperial Valley urology expert.
+Together, you and your urologist can explore various options to treat your current symptoms.
+By addressing BPH, you may also avoid complications potentially affecting your kidney or bladder health.

 Treatment

-If you're experiencing symptoms related to an enlarged prostate, reach out to your primary care provider or a urologist on the ECRMC medical staff.
+If you're experiencing symptoms related to an enlarged prostate, reach out to your primary care provider or use our Find a Doctor page to identify a urologist on the ECRMC medical staff.
 Seek their expert care to improve your symptoms and get back to the life you want to lead.

 Urologists on Staff at ECRMC